taeewonnn/tp/docs/DeveloperGuide.md

 - 2a1.
 Eventy displays an error message to alert the User. </br>
   *Use case resumes at step 2.*

-### Adding participants contact to the global list
+### Add a person

-**Use case: UC03 - Add participants contact**
+**Use case: UC03 - Add a person to the global participant list**

 **Actor:** User

 **Guarantees:**
-A successful addition adds a participant to the global list.
+A successful addition adds a person to the global participant list.

 **MSS**